autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors/lidar-lidar-calibration.md

 The calibration results will be saved automatically on your `dst_yaml` ($HOME/sensor_kit_calibration.yaml) at this tutorial.

-Here is the video for demonstrating a manual calibration process on tutorial_vehicle:
+Here is the video for demonstrating a mapping-based lidar-lidar calibration process on tutorial_vehicle:
 ![type:video](https://youtube.com/embed/--WBNP76GoE)